SingingHead: A Large-scale 4D Dataset for Singing Head Animation: Conclusion

 \section{Conclusion}

-In this paper, we focus on the task of singing head animation, and collect the first large-scale high-quality 4D facial animation dataset specialized for singing, named \textbf{SingingHead}.
+In this paper, we focus on the task of singing head animation and collect the first large-scale high-quality 4D facial animation dataset specialized for singing, named \textbf{SingingHead}.
 This dataset contains more than 27 hours' synchronized portrait video, 3D facial motion sequence, singing audio, and background music from 76 subjects.
-Along with the dataset, we propose a unified framework called \textbf{UniSinger} to solve both the 3D and 2D singing head animation tasks.
-Compared with SOTA methods, our framework achieves superior performance on both 3D singing facial motion generation and 2D singing portrait video synthesizing. {
+Along with the dataset, we benchmark existing audio-driven 3D facial animation methods and 2D talking head methods on the singing task.
+Moreover, we propose a unified framework named \textbf{UniSinger} to achieve both singing audio-driven 3D singing head animation and 2D singing portrait video synthesis, which achieves competitive results on both 3D and 2D benchmarks.